 Step 2: When you pay your employee, deduct income tax withholding if you and the employee have agreed to it.
 You can use the tables in IRS Publication 15, Employer’s Tax Guide, to determine the correct amount to withhold.

-In addition, for 2015, you generally should withhold from the employee’s wages 6.2 percent for Social Security taxes and 1.45 percent for Medicare taxes for your employee.
+In addition, for 2017, you should withhold 7.65 percent of the wages to cover the Social Security and Medicare taxes your employee has to pay.

-Remember not to deduct Social Security and Medicare tax from amounts you pay your spouse, your child under age 21, or generally from your parent or anyone under age 18.
+Remember not to deduct Social Security and Medicare tax from amounts you pay your spouse or your child under age 21.
+Generally, you also don’t have to deduct taxes from your parent or anyone under age 18.